-Awarded Most Innovative Project
+Awarded Most Innovative Project - InnoQuest, IU

-Awarded Most Innovative Project
+Awarded Most Innovative Project - InnoQuest, IU

-Awarded Most Innovative Project
+Awarded Most Innovative Project - InnoQuest, IU

 TLDR;